Access

 Wheelchair Access

-Our Main House has two wheelchair spaces and we offer one free ticket for those visiting with carers.
+Our Main House has two wheelchair spaces and we offer one free ticket for those visiting with Essential Companions.

-Our Cellar is also accessible with an accessible toilet on the same floor.
+Our Cellar Theatre is also accessible with an accessible toilet on the same floor.

-To book a wheelchair space or carer ticket please call our Box Office on 01484 430528 or email enquiries@thelbt.org.
+If this is your first time booking a wheelchair space or essential companion ticket with us, please call our Box Office on 01484 430528 or email info@thelbt.org.

 Blue Badge Parking

-The nearest blue badge parking is in Old Gate car park or on Cloth Hall Street.
+There is limited blue badge parking outside the theatre on Queen Street.
+There is also blue badge parking at Old Gate car park and at Cloth Hall Street.
 Check the council website for more information.

 Relaxed Performances